sfomuseum/go-www-geotag/README.md

 ![](docs/images/geotag-apprunner-env.png)

+#### Notes

-Note that at this time [it is not possible to update environment variables](https://github.com/aws/apprunner-roadmap/issues/18) for an App Runner service once created.
+* At this time [it is not possible to update environment variables](https://github.com/aws/apprunner-roadmap/issues/18) for an App Runner service once created.
 If you need to update your environment variables you'll need to create a new service.

+* If you are running your AppRunner instance behind a CloudFront distribution as a "leaf" node, that is with a URL that is not `/`, you will also need to include a `GEOTAG_PREFIX` environment variable which maps to the "behaviour" URL you've defined in your CF setup.

 ## See also